 valArray

-It is used to create an index column vector from a particular array, for instance: on the initial iteration, index = valArray (:, 1).
+It is used to create an index of subsequent columns vector from a particular array, for instance: on the initial iteration, index = valArray (:, 1).
 The loop will execute for the n times, where n is considered to be the number of columns for valArray, which is given by numel(valArray, 1, :).
-The input valArray involves a cell, string, struct, or array.
+The batch of input valArray involves a cell, string, struct, or cell array.

 for b = [12,10,15,22,27]